IGG Abbreviation Guide

 Programme and Training Committee – the national committee responsible for coordinating the development and delivery of all aspects of the Guiding programme.

-Promise – the three-part commitment that girls and Adults make when they are enrolment as members of IGG
+Promise – the three-part commitment that girls and adults make when they are enrolled as members of IGG

 Promise Ceremony – when a member makes her Promise and is presented with the appropriate Branch Promise badge.